dotnet/orleans/Step-by-step-Tutorials/My-First-Orleans-Application.md

 Once you have them in your solution, make sure to add a reference to the grain interface project from each of the other projects: the host, which will contain our client code, and the grain collection project.

-Add a project dependency (not a project reference) on the grain collection to the host project, so that it is automatically (re-)built when starting the debugger.
+Add a project reference for the grain collection project to the host project, so that it is automatically (re-)built and copied when starting the debugger.

 ![](../Images/New DevTest 7.PNG)